bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rest/requests/get_block-notxdetails.md

 - n: "→<br>`nextblockhash`"
   t: "string (hex)"
   p: "Optional<br>(0 or 1)"
-  d: "The hash of the next block on the best block chain, if known, encoded as hex in RPC byte order"
+  d: "The hash of the next block on the best blockchain, if known, encoded as hex in RPC byte order"

 {% enditemplate %}